ArEnSc/Production-RWKV/README.md

 There are two models for RWKV.

-RWKV_RNN: This model is for running inference quickly. ( Availible for Inference )
+* RWKV_RNN: This model is for running inference quickly. ( Availible for Inference )

-RWKV (RWKV GPT): This model is for training or fine tuning your model quickly. ( Not Availible For Training Yet )
+* RWKV (RWKV GPT): This model is for training or fine tuning your model quickly. ( Not Availible For Training Yet )

 The checkpoints for the models can be used for both models.

-Another special note about RWKV-LM is that you can use RWKV GPT as an context encoder to generate the context for the decoder very simular to cross attention mechanism with Encoder Decoder Architectures.
+* Another special note about RWKV-LM is that you can use RWKV GPT as an context encoder to generate the context for the decoder very simular to cross attention mechanism with Encoder Decoder Architectures.
+This will be implemented at a future date.
+As it requires weight sharing.

 # How to install